marievozanne/STAT244NF/index.md

 In this course, we will explore regression, compartmental and agent-based model approaches , which will be motivated by some of the most impactful epidemics and pandemics in recent history, including HIV/AIDS, Ebola, Zika, and COVID-19.

+By the end of the course, you will be able to:

+1. Define important epidemiology terms relating to infectious diseases.
+2. Identify and estimate the effect of various risk factors for various infectious diseases through statistical models.
+3. Incorporate spatial dependence into statistical models.
+4. Simulate infection spread through agent-based modeling.
+5. Represent and make inference for infection spread through compartmental modeling.

 <small>[Read more...]({{ site.baseurl }}{% link about.md %})</small>